Silv3rPRO/slate/source/includes/_otheractions.md

 ```

 Writes a string, a number, or a table of strings and/or numbers to file.
-`overwrite` is an optional parameter, and will append the line(s) if absent
+`overwrite` is an optional parameter, and will append the line(s) if absent.

-Files must be located in `PROShine-X.X.X.X/Logs`
+Files must be located in `PROShine-X.X.X.X/Logs`.

 ### PARAMETERS